EPSR: Edge Profile Super resolution: Methodology

-where $C1D_k$ denotes 1D convolution and $w_{eca,d}$ is the scale statistics of channel.
-Then $F_{d,FE}$ is rescaled as
+where $C1D_k$ denotes 1D convolution and $w_{eca}$ is the scale statistics of channel and $g(\cdot)$ stands for global average pooling.
+Then $F_{FE}$ is rescaled as

-where $\hat{F}_{d,FE}$ stands for rescaled feature. \\ To utilize informative features from ECA, we apply residual block on the network.
-Inspired by weighted feature fusion in \cite{tan2020efficientdet}, we transform residual block to use it.
-In EDSR\cite{lim2017enhanced} and RCAN\cite{zhang2018image}, they adopts the residual scaling with factor 0.1 for making the training procedure numerically stable.
-However, this way can not be the best solution in residual block.
-So we propose weighted summation on residual block
+where $\hat{F}_{FE}$ stands for rescaled feature. \\ To utilize informative features from ECA, we apply residual block on the network.
+We transform residual block by applying weighted summation on it

-where $w_i$ is a learnable weight which is a scalar per feature.
-As applying a ReLU each $w_i$, we ensure $w_{i}\geq 0$, and fix $\epsilon$ value as 0.00001 to avoid numerical instability.
-Similar to interpolation, the values of each weight is ranged from 0 to 1.
-Since these two weight values are learnable parameters, they find more proper values for producing well-balanced features in every training process. \\ \textbf{Edge profile module.} To design an end-to-end network and acquire sharp SR image, we focus on how to extract edge information without the help of additional module.
-So we target to generate edge profile using CNN-based module in our model.
+where $F_{RECAB}$ is the final extracted feature and $w_i$ is a learnable weight which is a scalar per feature.
+As applying ReLU each $w_i$, we ensure $w_{i}\geq 0$, and fix $\epsilon$ value as 0.00001 to avoid numerical instability.
+Similar to interpolation, the values of each weight are ranged from 0 to 1.
+Since these two weight values are learnable parameters, they find more proper values for producing well-balanced features in every training process.
+From the process, the informative feature is generated by considering the interdependencies among feature channels and thus it brings connectivity among channels and discriminative ability in network. \\ \textbf{Edge Profile(EP) module}: In SISR, it is significant point to maintain structure for high quality SR image.

-To understand the properties of edge, we revisit traditional image-processing research.
+For considering structural information, we construct an EP module based on conventional image processing principle.
+This module extracts edge profile itself from the systemically organized feature by RECAB.
 Intuitively, edge area has rapid variance of pixel as Fig.\ref{Fig.3}.
 This means that there are large pixel gradient values in edge area.
 Next, the onset and end of discontinuities (e.g. step and ramp discontinuities) in image are also described as edge areas.
-To extract edge profile of image, we consider utilizing discontinuous properties of edge.
+To extract edge profile of image, we consider utilizing discontinuous property of edge.
 As described in Fig.\ref{Fig.3}, to get edge mask(or profile), we subtract the blurred image from the original.
 So this process can be formulated as:

 where $g(x,y)$, $f(x,y)$ and $\Bar{f}(x,y)$ are edge mask, original image and blurred image respectively.
-We convert this process to CNN-based module.
-First, we generate an image from feature $F_{d,RECAB}$, which comes from RECAB, using one convolution layer:
+We convert this process to deep learning method.
+First, we generate an image from feature $F_{RECAB}$, which comes from feature extraction, using one convolution layer: